Perform a Check

 The BatchCheck endpoint is currently only supported by the JS SDK (>=v0.8.0 and the Python SDK (>=v0.9.0).
 Support in the other SDKs is being worked on.

-method performs client-side batch checks by making multiple check requests with limited parallelization, in SDK versions that do support the server-side BatchCheck
+In the SDKs that don't support the server-side BatchCheck, the BatchCheck method performs client-side batch checks by making multiple check requests with limited parallelization, in SDK versions that do support the server-side BatchCheck, the existing method has been renamed to ClientBatchCheck.

 Refer to the README for each SDK for more information.
-Refer to the release notes of the relevant SDK version for more information on how to migrate from client-side to the server-side BatchCheck
+Refer to the release notes of the relevant SDK version for more information on how to migrate from client-side to the server-side BatchCheck.

 This means you can use: